A Safe Place for Meow

 Giving NT Stray Cats a second chance.

 We acknowledge the Larrakia people as the Traditional Custodians of the land on which we rescue, care for, and rehome cats.
 We pay our respects to their Elders past, present, and emerging, and recognize their deep connection to this land, its waters, and all living beings.
-We honour the Larrakia people’s ongoing custodianship and commitment to caring for Country, and we strive to reflect that same care and respect in our work with animals and the community.

 A Safe Place For Meow Incorporated | 8/7 Rolyat St, Palmerston City NT 0830 | ABN: 60 520 207 398 | © Copyright 2025.
 All rights reserved.